multinormal/fhi.rrmm-em.2022/README.md

-# Data and code for Effect Modification in RRMM
+# Effect Modification in RRMM

 This repository contains data and code for a systematic review, meta-analysis, and simulation study on possible treatment effect modification of HR for